dd-development/Hexavore/README.md

 7. Upon winning, the user will see their fastest times recorded on the leaderboard.
 The user can replay the game to try to beat their time.
 8. The hex-grid was implemented using a map data structure, with all of the interactivity being designed around event listeners/handlers.
 Every obstacle (except walls) were implemented using asynchronous timing functions, and local browser storage is used to ensure continuity in the background music and keep track of the user's times.
-9. Animations and visuals were implemented using CSS keyframes (except the goblin, which was a frame-by-frame animated GIF).
+9. Animations were implemented using CSS keyframes (except the goblin, which was a frame-by-frame animated GIF).

 ## Example
 <img width="1790" height="872" alt="gameplay" src="https://github.com/user-attachments/assets/4be65463-13b6-4296-82df-896a11fd53bc" />